 Sloe Gin recipe

-- Wear heavy duty garden gloves or expect to be scratched to pick as many sloes as you have patience for – the best ones are normally deep with the thicket of branches or high above your head.
-We had a lovely natural hedgerow behind the Italian Garden, away from the traffic fumes, blurring the boundary between garden and countryside and incidentally filling the garden with a sweet scent and froth of white flowers in the spring.
+- Wear heavy duty garden gloves and pick as many sloes as you have patience for.
+The best ones are normally deep within the thicket of branches or high above your head.

 - Ideally pick enough to half fill your chosen bottle of Gin.
 Purist may want to sterilise the bottle and rinse the berries before proceeding